AEIOU · Indications for Urgent Hemodialysis Mnemonic

 What does the “A” in AEIOU mean?

 The “A” stands for acidosis.
-While acidosis is typically defined as having a blood pH of less than 7.35, the indication for urgent dialysis is a blood pH of 7.15 or less.
-The kidneys play a role in excreting acid, and reabsorbing and synthesizing bicarbonate, or HCO3, which is alkalotic or basic.
-In kidneys with decreased function, these processes can become impaired leading to metabolic acidosis.
-Hemodialysis can alter the concentration of bicarbonate in the blood to mitigate acidosis.
+While acidosis is typically defined as a blood pH below 7.35, urgent dialysis is indicated when blood has a pH of 7.15 or less.
+The kidneys play a role in acid excretion and in the resorption and synthesis of bicarbonate (HCO3), which is alkalotic or basic.
+When kidney function is reduced, these processes can be impaired, leading to metabolic acidosis.
+Hemodialysis can alter the concentration bicarbonate in the blood to mitigate acidosis.

 What does the “E” in AEIOU mean?

-The “E” stands for electrolyte imbalances, which principally refers to high potassium levels in the blood (i.e., hyperkalemia).
-Hyperkalemia can alter the function of cells within the heart, and lead to life-threatening arrhythmias, or abnormal heart rhythms.
-Sources vary but note that potassium levels above 6-6.5 mEq/L indicate the need for hemodialysis, especially if accompanied by changes to an individual’s EKG.
-Hemodialysis can both alter the concentration of potassium (and other solutes) in the blood as well as correct acidosis, which contributes to hyperkalemia.
+The “E” stands for electrolyte imbalances, which mainly refers to hyperkalemia (i.e., high blood potassium levels).
+Hyperkalemia can alter cardiac cell function, and lead to life-threatening arrhythmias, or abnormal heart rhythms.
+Generally, potassium levels above 6-6.5 mEq/L may indicate the need for hemodialysis, especially if accompanied by EKG changes.
+Hemodialysis can alter the blood concentration of potassium (and other solutes) in the blood while also correcting acidosis, which contributes to hyperkalemia.

 What does the “I” in AEIOU mean?

 The “I” represents ingestion or overdose of certain substances or medications.
-In these instances, hemodialysis can be used to either remove the toxins or as supportive therapy to alleviate the effects of the toxin.
+In these instances, hemodialysis can be used to either remove the toxin or as supportive therapy to alleviate its effects.

 Of note, the acronym, I STUMBLED, can be used to recall the dialyzable substances: